 -

-Check your database version: MySQL 8.0 and MariaDB 10.6 are dropped in 2.4.9.
-This is a non-negotiable infrastructure change that requires separate planning.
+Check your database version: MySQL 8.0 and MariaDB 10.6 are dropped in 2.4.9, a non-negotiable infrastructure change requiring separate planning.

 | Need help mapping out the safest upgrade path for your store?
 Contact On Tap - our certified team can audit your current setup and recommend a realistic timeline with minimal disruption. |